wn-doolittle/caliper-spec/caliper-spec.md

 Think of each metric profile as a stand-alone, logical container, or collection of one or more Caliper events that together help describe a set of inter-related activities.
 Each [Event](#event) type included in a metric profile place constraints on the various entities and actions that can be utilized to describe a learning activity.
 Vocabulary restrictions are outlined in each profile description under the following headings:

 * supported events
-* supported event actors
+* supported actors
-* supported event objects
+* supported objects
-* supported event generated entities
+* supported generated entities
-* supported event target entities
+* supported target entities
 * other requirements

 As an example, the [Forum Profile](#forumProfile) models a set of activities associated with online discussions involving instructors and learners.
 The profile currently includes a [ForumEvent](#forumEvent), [MessageEvent](#messageEvent), [NavigationEvent](#navigationEvent), [ThreadEvent](#threadEvent) and [ViewEvent](#viewEvent).
 An action sequence mediated by the [Forum Profile](#forumProfile) might involve a learner navigating to a forum, subscribing to it, viewing a thread, posting a message in reply to an earlier post and then marking the message as read.